John Gordon Harris: Illness and recovery

 In 1991, Harris was promoted from constable to sergeant.
-The same year, during a vacation in Australia, due to diabetes, both of Harris's feet became infected with gangrene and two toes on his left foot had be amputated.
+The same year, during a vacation in Australia, due to diabetes, both of Harris's feet became infected with gangrene and two toes on his left foot had to be amputated.
 In 1996, the only partially healed ligaments in his right foot became infected again, forcing the doctors to sever parts of his foot.
 In April 2004, another infection had turned his right foot into a "big ham", as he called it, forcing the doctors to amputate all of his right leg below his knee.
 Despite his injuries, Harris returned to duty in October 2004, becoming the first Canadian police officer to work with an artificial leg.
-In 2009, Harris state in an interview that the Mafia was still a major force in the Hamilton underworld, saying: "Look at the Royal Connaught situation, lots of people got paid, but not a thing been done"..
+In 2009, Harris stated in an interview that the Mafia was still a major force in the Hamilton underworld, saying: "Look at the Royal Connaught situation, lots of people got paid, but not a thing been done".
 Harris was referring to the 19th century Royal Connaught Hotel, which had once been the grandest hotel in Hamilton, which the city of Hamilton had decided to restore at great expense as the costs of the restoration kept ballooning.

 In 2010, Harris won the Blue Line Police Leadership Award, given to the most outstanding Canadian police officer who embodies the principle that "leadership is an activity, not a position."
 The Hamilton police chief Glenn De Caire wrote: "Sgt.
 John Harris is without equal as a supervisor.
-He is equally a mentor, sympathetic listener, task-master and supporter... his squad members consider him a co-worker... and he is the quintessential ‘cops’ cop."
+He is equally a mentor, sympathetic listener, task-master and supporter... his squad members consider him a co-worker... and he is the quintessential 'cops' cop."
 Although Harris never rose above the rank of sergeant, it was by choice as he preferred to work in the field instead of a desk position.
 In 2012, the journalist Susan Clairmont wrote: "Harris is, surely, the most respected member of the Hamilton Police Service, an organization with some 800 sworn officers and nearly 300 civilians."
 Despite his tough reputation, Harris was known for providing emotional support to the officers under his command as he stated that police work is emotionally draining as officers came face-to-face with death and suffering, saying it was not "wimpy" for police officers to admit that their line of work could at times be emotionally exhausting.